 It planned a march to Whitehall on Monday afternoon, to demand the resignation of HM Revenue and Customs' chief executive, Dave Hartnett.

-It claims Revenue and Customs allows some big companies to avoid making certain payments.'Good relations'
+It claims Revenue and Customs allows some big companies to avoid making certain payments.

 The OLSX protesters have been camped at the site since 15 October, highlighting what they call corporate greed and inequality.